idea-fix/nginx-config/README.md

 On my system, the transcoded content could be found at:

     /tmp/systemd-private-e25d82fccf2948f4ac7d18717e876ad8-nginx.service-qkAQ0R/tmp/dash

-If/when you stop the publishing process with ctrl-C, you should see a message similar to the one below in the /var/log/nginx/access.log file:
+When you stop the publishing process you should see a message similar to the one below in the /var/log/nginx/access.log file:

     10.49.206.54 [25/May/2017:12:39:05 +0100] PUBLISH "dash" "test_TB" "" - 602675 409 "" "FMLE/3.0 (compatible; Lavf56.25" (7s)